zverok/time_math2/README.md

 TimeBoots.month.ceil(tm)
 # => 2015-04-01 00:00:00 +0300
-# Note the timezone change: our (Ukraine) DST was in March,
+# Note the UTC offset change: our (Ukraine) DST was in March,
 # and TimeBoots plays perfectly well with it.

 TimeBoots.month.round(tm)